 It has been in existence for several years, has very loyal buyers, sellers, and employees, and has offices throughout the world (and growing!).
 So, why are there so many Etsy complaints of Etsy scams?

 As loved as Etsy is by those seeking the most unique products, it has quite a distance to go to slow down the flow of negative Etsy.com reviews.

 Etsy simply does not do enough to screen its sellers to ensure the best experience possible for buyers.
-And let’s face it: Etsy would be nothing if not for the people who search for and buy its sellers’ goods.
+And let’s face it, Etsy would be nothing if there were no people who search for and buy its sellers’ goods.

 The fact remains that an Etsy seller can choose to hide a buyer’s photo of the product if the seller believes that it does not do the product justice.

 What if there was a hole in a knit blanket, or a handmade purse looked nothing like the seller’s photos?
 Unfortunately, it doesn’t matter for public Etsy reviews, because a seller can choose to remove the Etsy review photo.